jiaoshuntian/ivory-operator/.github/ISSUE_TEMPLATE/bug_report.md

 An incomplete bug report can lead to delays in resolving the issue or the closing of a ticket, so please be as detailed as possible.

-If you are looking for [general support](https://access.crunchydata.com/documentation/postgres-operator/latest/support/), please view the [support](https://access.crunchydata.com/documentation/postgres-operator/latest/support/) page for where you can ask questions.

 Thanks for reporting the issue, we're looking forward to helping you!

 ## Overview